 Primarily a field and laboratory course focusing on amphibians and reptiles.
-Students will learn about the biology, ecology, evolution, and life history of reptiles and amphibians utilizing a hands-on approach. {Also offered for undergraduate credit - see BIOL 454.}.
+Students must make a commitment to participate in at least one of two 4-day field trips plus an independent review project.
+(Also offered for undergraduate credit - see BIOL 454.).